kubevela/catalog/experimental/addons/redis-operator/README.md

 # rfs-ha-redis is the Service name of Sentinel.
 # Remember our Component name (ha-redis)?
 It is rfs-<component-name>.
 # And the port is 26379
-redis-cli -h rfs-ha-redis.default.svc -p 26379
+redis-cli -h rfs-ha-redis.default -p 26379

 # You should have redis-cli connected to Sentinel now.
 # Now, find where the master is. `mymaster` is hard-coded by the operator
 SENTINEL get-master-addr-by-name mymaster
 # For example, you have results: 1) "172.17.0.6" 2) "6379"
+# ctrl+D to exit and
 # Use this info to connect to the master node.
 redis-cli -h 172.17.0.6